What is a concussion?

 Physiotherapy treatment for a concussion

-If a concussion injury has affected the neck or spine, a physiotherapist can assist with:
+If a concussion injury has affected the neck or spine, a physiotherapist can assist with:- Neck muscle strengthening.

 - Manual therapy is used to ensure that the joints are moving freely.